Written by Carter McNamara, MBA, PhD, Authenticity Consulting, LLC. Copyright; Authenticity

 - Activities for Informal Approach to Supervisor Development

 - Guidelines for Formal Approach to Supervisor Development

 - Free Basic Guide to Leadership and Supervision

 Most of us are so conditioned from many years of schooling that we think of learning and development as coming from a program in which our participation is graded by experts in a certain topic.
 As a result, many of us still miss numerous opportunities for our own learning and development.
 Perhaps one of the reasons is that we do not know what learning and development really are.
 So before undertaking a supervisor development program, we should be sure that we know what we are talking about.

 Learning could be interpreted as new:

-- Knowledge, which is information that is useful in accomplishing a certain activity that is important, for example, to solve a problem, achieve a goal or see a situation in entirely different light.
+- Knowledge is information that is useful in accomplishing a certain activity that is important, for example, to solve a problem, achieve a goal, or see a situation in an entirely different light.

 - Skills, which is the expertise — consciously or unconsciously — to continually use the new information to accomplish that certain activity.
 (Educators often refer to new abilities as a component of learning, but some admit that the difference between abilities and skills is such a fine one that it is often difficult to explain.)

-- Perceptions, which are new ways of seeing a situation.
+- Perceptions are new ways of seeing a situation.
 (When people are continually stuck when trying to solve a problem or achieve a goal, it is often in the way that they see the situation.)

 Consider Two Different Approaches to Learning About Supervision